Hummingbird Central

 Interactive 2023 hummingbird migration and sightings map

-We typically monitor the spring hummingbird migration from early January to late May of each year, with the help of our viewers as they submit their first hummingbird sightings in their areas.
+We typically monitor the spring hummingbird migration from early January into May of each year, with the help of our viewers as they submit their first hummingbird sightings in their areas.

 The 2020 migration is over, and we have ended our mapping project for the year.